 Just over Devils Dyke, and close to the villages of Hurstpierpoint and Henfield you will find Wickwoods Country Club.
 This area is surrounded by beautiful woodland and country tracks that traverses the fields of the area.
 Not strictly a pub, but the glass house restaurant does put out a great Sunday roast, the purists could head instead to The Ginger Fox just down the road.
 Our favoured starting point for a walk is from Hurstpierpoint where you head towards Albourne and then along Church Lane towards St Bartholomew’s church.
 From here you can follow the trail right through to the beautiful Albourne Vineyard and Bedlam brewery site – be sure to visit the shop if open for some goodies.
 From here continue through to Shaves Wood Lane and turn left down to Wickwoods or The Ginger Fox a bit further along.
 This non-circular route does raise a few issues, mainly how to get back, but once you’ve fed and refuelled you will be ready for the walk back to Hurstpierpoint.

 Time to get back to one of those lovely circular walks which start and end at the pub, just in case some of the party don’t fancy the walk and will save a table for the others on their return.
 The Sportsman pub in Goddard’s Green dates back to 1800 when two older pubs were knocked through to create it.

 The pub is popular with ramblers, dog walkers and cyclists thanks to its superb location between a number of Sussex towns and villages and is well served with access routes.
 The large garden and superb locally sourced food and drink is another major pulling point.
-The pubs own walk is as good as any and their suggested route can be found here.
-The four mile walk takes in some great sights and is fairly easy going.
+The Sportsman’s own suggested route starts and finishes at the pub.
+The four-mile walk takes in some great sights and is fairly easy going.
 Give yourself two hours to complete it, plenty of time for those staying behind to have warmed your seats for your return.